 You don't have to give up takeaways completely, as long as you make the right menu choices.

 We examine the evidence behind the health claims about 10 popular "superfoods".

 A diet full of fruit and vegetables doesn't have to be expensive.
 Here's how to get your 5 A DAY and save some money.

 Make sure your child's lunchbox provides a healthy, nutritionally balanced lunch.

-Being overweight can affect younger children's health and growth, but a healthy diet and exercise can help them reach their target weight.
+Being overweight can affect young children's health, but a balanced diet and some exercise can help them reach a healthy weight.